MaxMelcher/AzureDevOps.WikiPDFExport/README.md

 ## Configuration Options

-### -h / --help
+### --help
-Help - outputs the parameters that can be used
+Help - outputs all the flags/parameters

 ### -o / --output
 The path to the export file including the filename, e.g. c:\export.pdf